tconfrey/BrainTool/README.md

 <table style="border:none;">
 <tr>
 <td style="border:none; vertical-align:top; padding-left:0px; padding-top: 50px;">
 The BrainTool side panel shows your nested tags hierarchy.
 A tag is a topic or category that groups web pages you want to organize and remember.
-Each tag is mapped to a dedicated Chrome window where each tab on that window contains a tagged web page.
-On the screenshot you can see open tabs and Chrome windows are shown highlighted and <b>TODO</b> items are indicated in <b>bold</b>.
+Each tag is mapped to a dedicated Chrome window where the tabs on that window contains a tagged web page.
+On the screenshot right you can see open tabs and Chrome windows are shown highlighted and <b>TODO</b> items are indicated in <b>bold</b>.
 </td>
 <td style="border:none; padding-left:0px; width:50%"><img src="/site/sidePanel.png" alt="BrainTool sidepanel" style="border:solid; border-width:thin; width:70%;"></td>
 </tr>